What is DxO PhotoLab 3?

 It’s easy to paint in the mask and make adjustments.

-PhotoLab is the cleanest, easiest to use version of DxO’s image editing and optical correction software to date.
-The addition of local adjustment capability is a big step forward that makes the software much stronger competition for Lightroom.
+The local adjustment capability makes the software much stronger competition for Lightroom.
 In addition, the expanded range of controls enhances the software even more.
+I find the new HSL colour wheel very easy to use and teh results are great.

 Should I Buy DxO PhotoLab?